howtomakecerealtreats.com

 Butter and marshmallows in a large mixing bowl are melted in the microwave.

-• Combine the butter and marshmallows in a large microwave-safe bowl.
+1. Combine butter and marshmallows in a microwave-safe bowl.

-You can see our Microwave Rice Krispie Treat recipe, here for more details.
+You can see our Microwave Rice Krispie Treat recipe for more details.

 Recipe